Euthanasia in Spain: History

 In April 2017, José Antonio Arrabal, sick with ALS, committed suicide and recorded himself with a camera so that there would be proof that he had done it to end his suffering since the doctors who treated him considered that he was not in a terminal situation. «What I have left is a deterioration until I end up being a vegetable.
 I want to be able to decide the ending.
 And the current situation does not guarantee it ", referring to the non-existence of a euthanasia law.

 In April 2019, María José Carrasco, sick with Multiple Sclerosis for 30 years, ended her life with the help of her husband Ángel Hernández.
 They recorded the suicide on video, in which he asked her if she wanted him to help her end her long suffering, to which she answered yes, being able to observe then how she drank a toxic solution with a straw, using the little mobility that he had left, which caused her a death without suffering.
 This event was the germ of a greater follow-up and popular mobilization in favor of a euthanasia law in Spain, which had been claimed for years without success.
-As of 2020, the case is still in the hands of court number 25 in Madrid awaiting resolution, as Ángel Hernández is accused of violence against his wife.
+As of 2020, the case was in the hands of court number 25 in Madrid awaiting resolution, as Ángel Hernández was accused of violence against his wife.
+In 2021, Hernández was absolved of all wrongdoing.

 On December 17, 2020, the XIV legislature of the Congress of Deputies approved a bill to regulate the right to active euthanasia.
 It obtained 198 votes in favor (PSOE, Unidas Podemos, BNG, ERC, Junts per Catalunya, Más País, Bildu, PNV, Nueva Canarias, Coalición Canaria, CUP, Ciudadanos), 138 against (PP, Vox, UPN) and 2 abstentions.
 After being approved with amendments in the Senate, the proposal returned to the Congress of Deputies where it was finally approved, so that on March 18, 2021 the euthanasia law was approved by the Cortes Generales and later entered into force three months later after its publication in the BOE.

 Catholic sectors led by the Spanish Episcopal Conference showed their opposition to the euthanasia law.

 In the biomedical field, the Collegiate Medical Organization expressed in a statement that the bill "is contrary to our Code of Medical Deontology and contradicts the positions of the World Medical Association".
 Similarly, the Official College of Pharmacists of Madrid (COFM), the College of Dentists and Stomatologists of Region I (COEM), and the Illustrious Official College of Physicians of Madrid (ICOMEM), in a joint statement, declared their opposition to the bill.
 The Council of Medical Associations of Catalonia (CCMC), although it was in favor of the law, warned that the registry of professional conscientious objectors "may not guarantee the preservation of this constitutional right."
 In the same statement, they supported "enhancing palliative care."